Arsalan Khattak

 You’ll now see data in the AG Grid table:

 The columns are reorderable by default.
 Click and drag a column to reorder it.
-The columns also have a search input, column pinning, and can be automatically sized.
+Each column also has a built-in search input, column pinning, and auto-sizing.
 You can find these features by hovering over a column header and clicking on the icon that appears.
-There is also a CSV or Excel export function.
+AG Grid also includes a built-in CSV and Excel export function.
 Right-click on a cell to find the export options.

 Now let’s add some more features to the AG Grid table.